cuygur/explorewanchain/staking/node_setup.md

 The script will prompt you to enter the password for the validator account.

 After executing the script you should see three pieces of information that you need to save.
 That includes your validator public address, a pair of two validator public keys, and a JSON keystore file.
 Keep all this information in a safe place.
-Copy the JSON string into a seperate file with a `.json` extension, for example, `mykeystore.json`.

 #### 2) Register validator from wallet